Smartstuff001/XML-Model-Analyzer/README.md

 # XML-Model-Analyzer
  This build was done using Visual Studio 2019<br/>
- A freeware binary can be downloaded from xmlmodelanalyzer.com
+ A freeware binary can be downloaded from xmlmodelanalyzer.com<br/>
+ for further info see xmlmodelanalyzer.com